regiiis/AirQualityMonitoringAndPrediction/README.md

 ## Project Roadmap
 ### ``` **MVP**```
-A web page with CO2, temperature and humidity TS dashboard, including the following componenets:
+A web page with CO2, temperature and humidity TS dashboard, consisting of the following componenets:
 <br>

 | Sensor module| Backend | Frontend |